 Only McGill University undergraduate MDCM students are eligible to apply for Global Health MDCM Student Research Awards.

-Student research proposals must be connected to a well-established research project supervised by a McGill faculty member that is conducting global health research in a low or middle-income country (LMIC), in Northern Canada, or in Montreal.
+Student research proposals must be connected to an established research project supervised by a McGill faculty member who is conducting global health research in a low or middle-income country (LMIC), in Northern Canada, or in the Montreal or Gatineau areas.

 - To be eligible to apply, students must have/maintain full-time or part-time status for the duration of their research work.

-- Student research projects cannot be completed before the application deadline for this award program.
+- Student research projects cannot be completed before the competition's application deadline.

 - All research proposals must have ethics approval.
 If the project is at the stage of implementation, the project needs prior IRB approval from McGill University and a host institution (if applicable).